Change Started

 All is not hunky-dory

-Lithium battery-propelled electric cars not only have a lesser environmental impact than polluting petrol or diesel cars but they also have greater benefits over lead-acid batteries.
+Lithium battery-propelled electric cars not only have a lesser environmental impact than polluting petrol or diesel cars, but they also have greater benefits over lead-acid batteries.

 Although lithium isn’t a toxic heavy metal like lead or as polluting as coal-based power sources, it is not as good as it may seem to be.
-Skeptics have raised objections to the battery manufacturing process, especially the ineffective techniques used in some geographies.
-It also poses challenges during re-cycling, due to metals like cobalt, and nickel that are used in the battery.

-In addition, there have been serious concerns about the mining impacts of lithium.
-The extraction of lithium requires the evaporation process, which requires loads of water – as per estimates of approximately 500,000 gallons per tonne of lithium.
+The extraction requires the evaporation process, which requires loads of water, as per estimates of approximately 500,000 gallons per tonne of lithium.
+In some cases, more than 60% of the water in the area is consumed in the mining process, impacting the local farmers and communities.

 Add comment